Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

     - Apply Nextflow's monitoring features to understand process-level resource usage on HPC
     - Analyse key resource metrics to assess workflow efficiency and identify processes that require tuning
-    - Use nextflow log and custom trace fields to locate, track, debug workflow execution.
+    - Use nextflow log and custom trace fields to locate, track, and debug workflow execution

-In bioinformatics workflows, resource requirements are often not fixed.
-They can vary significantly depending on the size of input files, varying complexity of different genomic regions, the species you're working with, and sequencing format and depth.
-This means we can't assume CPU, memory, or time values will work the same for every sample.
-On HPC systems, where resources are shared and allocations may be charged, these differences matter.
+In bioinformatics workflows, resource requirements are often not fixed for a given analysis type or tool.
+They can vary greatly for many reasons, for exampleinout data size, genomic complexity, tissue expression profile, and species.
+This means we can't assume CPU, memory, or time values will work the same for every dataset or even every sample within a dataset.
+On HPC systems - where resources are shared and allocations may be finite and/or charged - these differences matter.

-You cannot set and forget resource values for an entire workflow, you need to build in flexibility.
+For these reasons, it is not efficient or reliable to just "set and forget" resource values for an entire workflow: you need to build in flexibility.
 This requires you to have visiblity over pipeline behaviour at the process level.
-Nextflow provides several monitoring and reporting tools that help you understand this behaviour including `nextflow log`, trace files, and reports.
+Nextflow provides several monitoring and reporting tools that help you understand this behaviour including the `nextflow log` command, trace files, and reports.

-Now that our workflow is running without error on the scheduler, we will enable [Nextflow's reports](https://nextflow.io/docs/latest/reports.html).
+Now that our workflow is running without error on the HPC compute nodes, we will enable [Nextflow's reports](https://nextflow.io/docs/latest/reports.html).
 This allows us to view the resource usage of each process for our representative sample.

 ## 2.2.1 Execution reports and timelines

 Nextflow can produce an [execution report](https://nextflow.io/docs/latest/reports.html#execution-report) at the end of your workflow run that summarises all process execution metrics.
-Similarly, it can create a [execution timeline](https://nextflow.io/docs/latest/reports.html#execution-timeline).
+Similarly, it can create an [execution timeline](https://nextflow.io/docs/latest/reports.html#execution-timeline).
 These reports summarise how your workflow ran, which processes were executed, and how long they took.
 They are very helpful during development, troubleshooting, and performance optimisation.

-These reports can be created when running the pipeline using the `-with-report` and `-with-timeline` flags or by adding `timeline{}` and `report{}` directives to our configuration file.
+These reports can be created when running the pipeline using the `-with-report` and `-with-timeline` flags, or by adding `timeline{}` and `report{}` directives to our configuration file.
+Inclusion within the configuration file has many advantages, providing a means of ensuring the reports are always generated when the pipeline is run, regardless of the execution command used, and allowing for further customisation.

-Both directives allow us to specify a custom file name and choose whether or not you overwrite the file for each run.
-Rather than overwriting the same report file every time we run the pipeline, we will add a small timestamp parameter that automatically labels each report with the exact date and time the workflow was launched.
-This makes it easier to track multiple runs, especially when you are iterating qucikly and comparing resource usage.
+Both `-with-report` and `-with-timeline` allow us to specify a custom file name, and choose whether or not their output files can be overwritten each run.
+Rather than overwriting the same report file every time we run the pipeline, we will add a timestamp parameter that automatically labels each report with the exact date and time the workflow was launched to easily ensure over-write never occurs.
+This makes it easier to track multiple runs, especially when you are iterating quickly and comparing resource usage.

-!!! example "Exercise"
+!!! example "Exercise: Enable execution and timeline reports"

-    Enable execution and timeline reports in our `custom.config` file.
-Copy the following and paste at the end of your `custom.config`:
+    We will enable execution and timeline reports in our `custom.config` file.

+    1. Copy the following code and paste at the end of your `custom.config`:

     === "Gadi (PBSpro)"